 Mick Farms offers delicious fruits and veggies.
 Photo courtesy of Mick Farms

 Located 30 minutes north of Orlando, Oak Haven Farms is a local favorite for pick-your-own strawberries.
-After picking, kids are sure to love the adjacent playground and zipline.
-A country kitchen is open on the weekends from late December through early March, serving u-roast hot dogs, chips, soda, and desserts such as strawberry shortcake and milkshakes.
+After picking, kids are sure to love the adjacent playgrounds, swings, and mini carousel.
+A country kitchen is open on the weekends from late December through early March, serving hot dogs, chips, soda, and desserts.
 Adults ages 21 and up can participate in a wine tasting.

 This family-owned and operated strawberry patch on the outskirts of Oviedo is popular among Central Florida families.
 Visit the Pappy's Patch Facebook page for updates on operating days and hours.
 The patch also offers u-pick blueberries from April to June.

-Known for its blueberry fields and fun events, Southern Hill Farms now offers u-pick strawberries as well.
-There is no admission fee and reservations are not required, although we recommend arriving earlier in the day as the crop might be picked out prior to closing.
-A Kids Zone is offered on the weekends for $10 per person, which includes a jump pillow, cyclone swing, giant slide, obstacle course, wagon rides, and more.
-A covered playground area is available for the kids to enjoy, as well as an eatery, bakery, donut shed, and market.
-Note that face masks are required for all guests over age 3 while in covered barns and while standing in line, as well as any area where social distancing is not possible.
+Known for its blueberry fields and fun events, Southern Hill Farms now offers u-pick strawberries.
+We recommend arriving earlier in the day as the crop might be picked out prior to closing.
+A Kids Zone unlimited play wristband is offered for purchase on select days and includes a jump pillow, cyclone swing, giant slide, obstacle course, and more.
+A covered playground area is available for kids, as well as an eatery, bakery, donut shed, and market.

 - Call or check each farm’s website or Facebook page before visiting as operating days and hours depend on crop availability and weather.

-- Depending on how far the farm is from home, bring a cooler to preserve berries for the return trip.
+- Depending on how far your drive, bring a cooler to preserve berries for the return trip.

-- Most fields are not stroller friendly.
-We suggest wearing babies in a carrier instead.
+- Most fields are not stroller friendly; we suggest using baby carriers instead.